francoisruty/fruty_react-admin/README.md

 ### Procedure

-- git clone repo and cf into it
+- git clone repo and cd into it

 - docker-compose up -d